vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

 ## Package Repositories

 A package repository holds references to package(s).
 By installing a package repository into a cluster, packages become available for installation.
 A look at this relationship is as follows.

 ![tanzu packaging flow](/docs/img/pkg-mgmt-repo.png)

+ The PackageRepository is installed in the `default` namespace by default.

-Packages are available in the same namespace where the PackageRepository has been installed.
+ Packages are installed in the same namespace where the PackageRepository is installed.
+If you install the PackageRepository into another non-default namespace, you must specify that same namespace as an argument in the `tanzu package install` command when you install a package from that repository.

-There is however, a namespace that provides packages globally to the cluster if the PackageRepository providing them is installed in it.
-This namespace is `tanzu-package-repo-global`.
+If you install the PackageRepository into the `tanzu-package-repo-global` namespace, then all packages are available globally to the cluster.
+In this case, the packages can be installed in a different namespace to the PackageRepository, they don't need to be installed into the `tanzu-package-repo-global`  namespace.

 The `tanzu-core` package repository will pre-exist on every cluster in the `tkg-system` namespace.
 Packages in this repository are exclusively for cluster bootstrapping.
 They should **not** be reinstalled by users.

 ### Adding a Package Repository